-The classical methods for the measurement of airborne sound in rooms, defined in the ISO 140- and the ISO 3382-series of International Standards specify a stochastic signal for the excitation.
+The classical methods for the measurement of airborne sound in rooms, defined in ISO 3382-series of International Standard specify a stochastic signal for the excitation.
 Although the room in most cases may be described as a deterministic system, statistical spread from the random excitation will lead to a certain stochastic variation in the result, which may be characterised by a standard deviation.